MartiqueLozada/saas-revenue-user-metrics-dashboard/README.md

 ---

 ## 📂 Repository Contents
-- `users.csv` – User signup data with acquisition source
-- `subscriptions.csv` – Subscription activity by plan and date range
-- `payments.csv` – Revenue transaction data
-- `plans.csv` – SaaS plan catalog and pricing
+- **data/** → CSVs simulating SaaS users, subscriptions, payments, and plans
-- `saas_revenue_user_metrics.sql` – SQL queries used for data preparation
+- **sql/** → SQL queries used for KPI calculation and data preparation
-- `executive_summary.png`, `revenue_overview.png`, `user_metrics.png`, `retention_churn_analysis.png` – Dashboard screenshots
-- `saas_revenue_user_metrics_dashboard.pdf` – Full report export
+- **visuals/** → PNG screenshots of dashboard views
+- **deliverables/** → PDF export of full dashboard
-- `README.md` – Project documentation
+- **README.md** → Project documentation

 ---

 ## 📖 How to Use
 1. Open the CSV files in your preferred BI tool (Power BI, Tableau, Looker Studio, Excel).
-2. Use the provided SQL (`saas_revenue_user_metrics.sql`) to recreate KPIs like revenue, churn, and retention.
+2. Use the provided SQL (`sql/saas_revenue_user_metrics.sql`) to recreate KPIs like revenue, churn, and retention.
-3. View screenshots or the full PDF for insights without requiring Power BI service access.
+3. View screenshots or the PDF for insights without requiring Power BI service access.

 ---